sackn/diffeq/README.md

 # Introduction

-Welcome to my online textboook.
-I wrote this textbook over the summer of 2023 as a rising high school senior.
-I wanted to explore higher mathematics and thought it would be cool if I kept a little online website with all of the stuff I learned.
-That led me to create this online textbook.
-The online textbook includes content from Calculus 2, Caclulus 3, Differential Equations, and more.
-Everything is "hand-written" by me, and no writing is AI-generated.
-The majority of sections include thoughtful writing along with worked examples.
-For most of the sections, they also include practice problems at the end.
-For each practice problem, I provide a solution, which is either an image of my pen and paper work or a full solution written in LaTex.
+Hello, my name is Chad Wong, and I am currently a freshman at UC Irvine majoring in electrical engineering.
+Welcome to my online textbook, where I write about all of the things I have learned over the 18 years that I have been alive.
+Most of the book is math, but I have been trying to expand it to include more electrical engineering (as it is my major, of course).
+I am extremely passionate about learning, and I plan on keeping this textbook alive for a long while.

+The website is handwritten.
+Most sections include well thought-out explanations and diagrams.
+All of the solutions and examples are done entirely by me.

 The textbook is far from complete, and you may notice that some sections listed below aren't completely finished.
 However, I will try my best to work on them.
 If you have noticed any issues, feel free to make a pull request, and I will work to fix them.

 I hope some of my knowledge can do you well and that you enjoy the textbook!